MTHS-TSA/TSA-Reference/middleschool/video-game-design-ms.md

 Example questions:

-- Why should I play your game?.
+- Why should I play your game?
 Tip: talk about what makes your game special and engaging
 - Why did you pick this art style or engine/tool?
 - What is your game about?
 Tip: first describe the mechanics and inspiration then the story around the game
 - What did you learn from making your game?